hanzcvr/ChilloutVR_ToS_Tracker/tos.md

 Ban evasion is not permitted.
 You may appeal your bans using the above-mentioned support contact or - if available - on the community hub.
 Any ban evasion, regardless of the ban duration or time of account creation, will result in a permanent ban of all accounts involved without appeal.
 In order to protect the safety, integrity, and functionality of the platform and its users, our moderation and security teams reserve the right to take appropriate action - including account suspension - even in cases where no explicit rule has been violated, but user behavior poses a risk to the community or the platform’s operation.
 Usage of temporary mail accounts is not permitted.
 Any account registered under a trashmail/throwaway email or temporary account will be permanently suspended or deleted without any notice.
-Profile pictures must always be safe for work (not contain explicit or adult-only references or material).
+Profile pictures must always be safe for work (not contain Explicit or Adult-Only references or material).

 # Social Interactions
-You may never expose any other user to any sort of hate speech, harassment or disrespectful behavior, regardless of the form of exposure.
+You may never expose any other user to any sort of hate speech, harassment or disrespectful behavior, regardless of the form of exposure on our platforms.
 You may never expose any other user to any sort of discrimination, including but not limited to spiritual beliefs, genders, sexual orientation or any other personally identifying factors.
 You may never approach another user with the intent to disturb, insult, annoy or upset.
-You may never organize, run, manage or be involved with hate groups in any way whatsoever.
+You may never use our platforms to organize, run, manage or be involved with hate groups in any way whatsoever.
-You may never expose any user under the age of 18 or the age of majority (outlined in §2.6) to any sort of adult-only or explicit content, regardless of instance type.
+You may never expose any user under the age of 18 or the age of majority (outlined in §2.6) to any sort of Adult-Only/Explicit content, regardless of instance type.
-Adult-only activities and/or wearing [adult-only/explicit](content-classification.md) clothing is only permitted in private instance types.
-Please ensure that your avatar has appropriate default options if you wish to use it in public instance types.
+[Adult-Only/Explicit Behaviour](behaviour_guidelines.md) is only permitted in private instance types.
-You may only access adult-only and explicit content within the game if you have reached the age of majority according to your jurisdiction and are at least 18 years old.
+You may only access Adult-Only and Explicit content within the game if you have reached the age of majority according to your jurisdiction and are at least 18 years old.
 If you are 18 years old but are not legally allowed to access the content based on your jurisdiction, we would still consider you not permitted to access it.
-You may never gain access to [adult-only/explicit](content-classification.md) parts of the game if you have not met the requirement defined in 2.6.
+You may never gain access to Adult-Only/Explicit parts of the game if you have not met the requirement defined in 2.6.
 Doing so may result in a permanent suspension with no option to appeal.
 This also applies to the Steam Mature Content Access DLC.
-Individuals or groups hosting any [adult-only/explicit](content-classification.md) events are required to verify the age of all parties involved before allowing them to participate.
+Individuals or groups hosting any Adult-Only/Explicit events are required to verify the age of all parties involved before allowing them to participate.
 Failure to verify the age of members, or take appropriate action in cases where falsified information has been provided, may lead to the host/group owner and/or the non-verified user being permanently suspended.
 You may never bypass mature content limitations in any way whatsoever.
-Uploaded content may never contain any Child Sexual Abuse material.
+Uploaded content may never contain any Child Sexual Abuse Material.
-You may never play any form of [adult-only/explicit](content-classification.md) material on a video player in an instance considered to be public.
+You may never play any form of Adult-Only/Explicit material on a video player in an instance considered to be public.
 You may never play disturbing videos, including but not limited to gore and cruelty on a video player.
-You may never encourage, organize, or participate in actions intended to target, harass, or ostracize another user.
-This includes, but is not limited to; the creation, distribution, or promotion of so-called "witch hunts", "blacklists", "ban-on-sight lists", or similar efforts to incite hostility or coordinated negative treatment against a user.
+You may never encourage, organize, or participate in actions intended to target, harass, or ostracize another user on our platforms.

 # Creating, Uploading and Publishing Content
 When creating content for our platform - regardless of content type - all rules regarding social interactions (§2.X) also apply.